Blackburn: Roads

 The M65 motorway passes to the south of Blackburn.
-It runs from Colne, about 17 mi north-east of Blackburn, to a point close to the village of Lostock Hall near Preston, about 12 mi west.
+It runs from Colne, about 17 mi north-east of the town, to a point close to the village of Lostock Hall near Preston, about 12 mi west.
 Junction six of the motorway is located at the eastern edge of Blackburn, near the Intack area; junctions five and four are located to the south, near the village of Guide and the Lower Darwen area, respectively; and junction three is located at the south-western edge of the town, close to the Feniscowles area.
 The M65 links Blackburn to the national motorway network, connecting to junction nine of the M61 and junction 29 of the M6.

 Other major roads in and around Blackburn include the A666 and the A677.
 The A666 runs from the A59 near the village of Langho, some 3+3/4 mi north-west of Blackburn.
 It passes through the town centre and continues south through the towns of Darwen and Bolton, then south-west to the town of Pendlebury, near Manchester, where it joins the A6 at Irlams o' th' Height.
 The A677 runs from the east part of Blackburn, about 1+1/2 mi from the centre.
 It passes through the centre of the town and continues to the western outskirts.
 It then heads north-west to the village of Mellor Brook before continuing west towards the city of Preston.
 It joins the A59 about 5+1/2 mi west of Blackburn, about halfway between Blackburn and Preston.
 Barbara Castle Way, named after the former local MP, runs from Montague Street to Eanam Roundabout; it passes close to the town centre as part of the A6078 town centre orbital route.